rafalagunas/devhood_docs/community_code_of_conduct.md

  * Focusing on what is best for the community

+# Community Norms
+   - _Being kind to others_
+   - _Behaving professionally_
+   - _Using welcoming and inclusive language_
+   - _Being respectful of differing viewpoints and experiences_
+   - _Gracefully accepting constructive criticism_
+   - _Focusing on what is best for the community_
+   - _Showing empathy towards other community members_"

 # Events
+* No drugs allowed.
+* No fights.
+* No disturb.

 # Online Spaces
+   - _Being kind to others_
+   - _Behaving professionally_
+   - _Using welcoming and inclusive language_
+   - _Being respectful of differing viewpoints and experiences_
+   - _Gracefully accepting constructive criticism_
+   - _Focusing on what is best for the community_
+   - _Showing empathy towards other community members_"

 ## LGBTQ Safer Spaces Community Norms

  * No harassment.